 Lorazepam 0.5 mg: How long does it last?

 Anxiety or tension due to the stress of everyday life often does not require treatment with an anxiolytic.
-However, sometimes you need a short drug therapy to improve your quality of life.
+However, sometimes you need a short treatment to improve your quality of life.
 There is nothing wrong with it; treating yourself with anxiety issues is good.
 Lorazepam is the drug you need.

-What is Lorazepam 0.5 mg Used for?
+What is Lorazepam 0.5 mg used for?

-What does Lorazepam 0.5 mg Contain?
+What does Lorazepam 0.5 mg contain?

 - The other ingredients include microcrystalline cellulose, maise starch, sodium starch glycolate Type A, lactose monohydrate, magnesium stearate, povidone, crospovidone, and pollacrillin potassium.

-How to Take Lorazepam 0.5 mg Tablet?
+How to take Lorazepam 0.5 mg tablet?